Managing our business in a responsible way is key to our vision of becoming Australia's leading bank, trusted by customers for exceptional service.

 Why is this important?

-Communication and understanding are key to any successful business, but especially one as connected as ours.
-By continually engaging with our wide range of stakeholders we can understand community expectations, identify issues and discover opportunities to improve.
+Communication and understanding are key to any successful business, especially one with as many diverse external stakeholders as ours.
+By continually engaging with our wide range of stakeholders we can understand what is expected of us, identify issues and discover opportunities to improve.

 What do we do?

-Our approach to stakeholder engagement is set out in our Corporate Responsibility Policy, and is informed by the AA1000 Stakeholder Engagement Standard.
+Our approach to stakeholder engagement is set out in our Social Impact Policy (PDF, 75KB), and is informed by the AA1000 Stakeholder Engagement Standard.
 In all interactions with stakeholders, we are committed to being respectful, responsive, open and authentic in our engagement on issues of mutual importance.

 Our key stakeholders include: